joostkremers/ebib/docs/ebib-manual.md

 way to do that as well.
 When you hit `N` on an entry in the index buffer, Ebib creates a note for the entry, which is saved in a separate file.
 If an entry already has a note associated with it, `N` opens it.
+By default, notes are created as Org entries.
+(Changing that is possible, though it’s somewhat involved.)

-In the entry buffer, the first few lines of the note are shown under `external note`.
+In the entry buffer, the first few lines of the note are shown under a pseudo-field `external note`.
 This is not an actual field in the `.bib` file, even though it is displayed as such.
 (You can customise this behaviour.)

-Notes are created as Org files.
-Even though it is possible to change this, it requires quite a bit of configuration, so it’s recommended to just stick to Org.
+When you record a new note, Ebib pops up a buffer and adds the note to the end of the relevant notes file.
+If you prefer, you can also use Org mode’s capture system to record new notes.
+This has the advantage that you have more control over the location where a note is stored and that you can more than one capture template.

 Note that with Ebib version 2.30, the functionality for notes files has changed and it may be necessary to update your configuration.
 See